ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 Handa's youngest son came in and shyly sat down beside her.
 He loved Michael Jordan and had a Michael Jordan jersey.
 After learning Kourtney was from Chicago, Handa said he wanted to write a letter that we would give to Michael Jordan.
 All the adults laughed at the impossibility.

-{% include photo.html url="2023-09-14-north-mongolia/3/__2023-08-30_05-36-03-557000_evan.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/3/__2023-08-30_05-36-03-557000_evan.webp" description="Depending on the strength and stage of fermentation, kumis can be as alcoholic as a light beer." %}

-We needed to get back onto the road, so we said our goodbyes, Handa gifting us a big bottle of koumice, not expecting or asking for anything in return.
-But before leaving, we gifted them 20000 MNT as a thank you for the koumice and their hospitality.
+We needed to get back onto the road, so we said our goodbyes, Handa gifting us a big bottle of kumis, not expecting or asking for anything in return.
+But before leaving, we gifted them 20000 MNT as a thank you for the kumis and their hospitality.
 At first, she declined, so I handed it to her son.
 They stood outside their ger and waved to us as we drove back onto the road.

 We drove for another couple of hours until we made it to just outside Murun, where Anuka had arranged for us to spend the night in a tourist camp.
 As we approached our ger, a very loud and drunk man stumbled out of the neighboring ger and Anuka immediately turned around.
 "You will have a very bad night.
 You will not get any sleep," she said.
 Back at reception, she threw some assertive words towards the employee, and before we knew what was happening, Kourtney and I were spending the night in a small, one-room cabin in a more secluded section of the camp.
 One of many instances where Anuka had our back.